Jehovah is my light (flame), flame of Jah

 Strength of Jah, my strength is Jehovah

 Several Biblical people are named Uzziah.
 One of these was the tenth ruler over the Kingdom of Judah.
-Also referenced as Azariah (meaning, "Jehovah has helped," Strong's #H5838), Uzziah ruled from 792 to 740 B.C.
+Also called Azariah (meaning, "Jehovah has helped," Strong's #H5838), Uzziah ruled from 792 to 740 B.C.

 Uzziah's fifty-two years on the throne was the second longest reign of any ruler over Judah or Israel.
 As such, He is referenced by six Biblical prophets (Isaiah, Ezra, Nehemiah, Hosea, Amos and Zechariah).